GoogleCloudPlatform/k8s-cluster-bundle/README.md

 *   `pkg/`: Library code.
 *   `pkg/apis`: APIs and schema for the Cluster Bundle.
-*   `pkg/client`: Generated client for the Kubernetes types.
+*   `pkg/client`: Generated client for the Cluster Bundle types.
-*   `config/crds`: Generated CRDs for the Kubernetes types.
+*   `config/crds`: Generated CRDs for the ClusterBundle types.
-*   `examples/`: Examples of components and component packages.
+*   `examples/`: Examples of components
 *   `cmd/`: Binaries.
 This contains the `bundlectl` CLI tool.

 ### Building and Testing